 - A way to build community in and across neighborhoods

 A truly permanent open street on Vanderbilt Avenue could be transformative for Prospect Heights.
-That’s why the Prospect Heights Neighborhood Development Council is working with the New York City Department of Transportation and Arup to engage the Prospect Heights community and together develop a vision for the future of Vanderbilt Avenue.
-Here’s what we’ve done, and what you can expect over the next few months:
+That’s why the Prospect Heights Neighborhood Development Council has been working with the New York City Department of Transportation and Arup to engage the Prospect Heights community and together develop a vision for the future of Vanderbilt Avenue.
+Here’s what we’ve done thus far:

 The Prospect Heights Neighborhood Development Council, Arup and DOT came to Vanderbilt Avenue on September 11 and September 17 to talk about the future of the Avenue.
 In interactive exercises, key questions were posed to residents and passersby: